Macrometacorp/docs/docs/akamai/akamai-sdk.md

 </TabItem>
 </Tabs>

-It is possible to get all the information about deployed Edge Worker with `getFunctionWorkerInfo` method or an API call:
+You can get all the information about deployed EdgeWorker with `getFunctionWorkerInfo` method or an API call:

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript">